apple-phi/thtools/docs/source/index.rst

 What is this?
 -------------
-ToeholdTools is a package designed to facilitate the analysing and designing toehold switches.
+ToeholdTools is a package designed to facilitate analyzing and designing toehold switches.
 It's still in the making, so please leave a feature request if there is anything else you would like to see!